-The Code of Conduct applies to the Police and Crime Commissioner when acting or representing to act in that role.
+The Code of Conduct applies to the Police, Fire and Crime Commissioner when acting or representing to act in that role.

 The implementation of a robust decision-making process will ensure that decisions are taken for the right reason at the right time.
 The commissioner will adopt rigorous standards of probity, regularity and transparency in their decision-making and all decisions will be taken solely in the public interest.

 The Police and Crime Commissioner has approved an Anti-Fraud and Corruption Policy.
 This strategy sets out the approach to ensuring effective procedures and responsibilities are in place to deliver the anti-fraud and corruption policy.
 This strategy and the related procedures set out how the commitments and principles within that document are put into practise and provides details on confidential reporting (otherwise known as Whistleblowing).

 The protocol gives clear guidance to officers and the Police and Crime Commissioner on their expectations; promoting good working relationships with each other and providing guidance should things go wrong.

 The Police and Crime Commissioner has agreed a Procurement Policy and Procedures and Contract Standing Orders for the Cumbria Office of the Police and Crime Commissioner (COPCC).
 This document is intended as a guide for our suppliers and staff to help those engaged in buying or providing goods and services.
 The policy ensures we achieve value for money, the right balance between quality, performance and price, when we buy goods and services, In doing so we ensure we make the best use of public resources.

 The Retention and Disposal Schedule supports the Police and Crime Commissioner in meeting their obligations under the Freedom of Information Act, and covers records and information from creation to destruction or retention, as appropriate.